kimmlee/dataeng_interview_exercise2/README.md

 **Checkpoint E**: Access each container and deploy the specified LLM using Ollama.

-**Checkpoint F**: Demonstrate how to monitor **GPU and memory usage** while running inference to validate correct resource allocation.
+**Checkpoint F**: Demonstrate how to real-time monitor **GPU and memory usage** while running inference to validate correct resource allocation.

 ---